 Wow!!
 Harry is impressed and assured that all the info is within reach, whenever he wants.
 No hassles, no form filling, and rapid services.
 He is impressed with his insurance company.

 Sally is a worried woman.
-She has been waiting since last 20 days but she hasn’t received the policy bond yet.
+She has been waiting for the last 20 days but she hasn’t received the policy bond yet.
 She has also visited her insurance company twice and had to re-fill the proposal form.

 Now, Sally has taken up the matter in writing and has also made a call to her insurance executive for the same.
 The insurance executive has asked Sally for some additional documents and has made sure that she will be receiving her policy bond within 3-4 days.